connectrpc/conformance/README.md

 ### Locally

 To run these locally tests, you'll need Docker.
 The test suite uses Docker Compose.
+Please note, that if you are running the tests on MacOS, you'll need to [enable Docker Compose V2][docker-compose-v2].

 You can run the tests using `make test-docker-compose`.

 To run the tests against the latest commits of `connect-go` and `connect-web` (instead of the